FOR THE SIN OF LETTING RACISTS SHOUT LOUDER

 FOR THE SIN OF IGNORING SELF INJURY AND DRUG AB– USE

 Mac Miller, an award winning musician/rapper, died of an apparent drug overdose at the age of 26.
 Malcolm James McCormick was raised Jewish.
 His illegal use of substances was well known, as was a DUI arrest.
-But his free will and the help of enablers ended his life.
+But his free will and the help of enablers, as well as not attending rehab, ended his life.

 Additionally, we hear that the character of Roseanne Conners will die on the relaunch of the television series, “The Conners.”
 The series is being relaunched without her as a cast member.
 Her character will die of an opioid addiction, which was hinted to, or actually shown dueing the series relaunch in Spring 2018.

 Roseanne Barr said that she plans to visit the State of Israel when the The Conners airs on October 16, 2018, and work on her knowledge of the Hebrew language.
 She told Dr. Mehmat Oz that she wanted to be in a “joyous, positive, happy place.”
 She said, “…I want to be able to learn Hebrew, speak Hebrew fluently, because, … I read very slow but I know the letters and I love the letters, but, I want to speak it,… I have quite a few teachers over the years that live [in Israel] … and I want to study.”